jlr2k8/aws-cicd/README.md

 # [DRAFT] aws-cicd
 Collection of AWS resources for CICD pipeline deployment and automation.

-* Under the `cfn-templates` directory, the CloudFormation template `create-cicd-pipeline.yaml` takes a project name parameter, which references a file's basename within the `projects/` directory.
+* Under the `cfn-templates` directory, the CloudFormation template `create-cicd-pipeline.yaml` takes a project name parameter, which matches and references the project directory within the `projects/` directory.
   * Example to create the pipeline for `web-stack-dev`:
     * `aws cloudformation create-stack --stack-name web-stack-dev-infra --template-url https://${AWS_S3_BUCKET_NAME}.s3.${AWS_REGION}.amazonaws.com/cfn-templates/create-cicd-pipeline.yaml --parameters ParameterKey=PipelineName,ParameterValue=web-stack-dev ParameterKey=S3RootBucket,ParameterValue=${AWS_S3_BUCKET_NAME} --profile {AWS_S3_PROFILE} --region ${AWS_REGION} --capabilities CAPABILITY_NAMED_IAM`.
-* The directory `projects/` contains the file that create the downstream pipelines.
+* The directory `projects/` contains the project that create the downstream pipelines.
-    * Using the example above, that would be: `projects/web-stack-dev.yaml`.
+    * Using the example above, that would be: `projects/web-stack-dev`.
 * General CloudFormation templates are stored in other subdirectories.
 These are designed to be modular, re-used, and nested in multiple projects:
   * `cfn-templates/ec2/`
   * `cfn-templates/s3/`

-* Bash scripts for testing pipelines in development & cleanup for projects are stored in `bash-scripts/`.
+* Bash scripts, for testing pipelines in development & cleanup for projects, are stored in `bash-scripts/`.
   * Pipeline cleanup script.
 Deleting a CloudFormation stack doesn't always clean up the whole project and the resources it created!
 The main bash script to help with that is:
     * `bash-scripts/cleanup-cicd-pipeline.sh` cleans up a project by passing in these parameters:
       * `-p` Project Name